Prajwal-S-6/Spring-Certification-Path/module-02/AOP/README.md

 ---
  Limitations of JDK dynamic proxy
 * Doesnt support self invocation.
 Meaning Aspects are not applied when one method invokes another method in the class.
 Aspects are applied when methods are invoked externally
+* Requires the bean to implement interface and only implemented method are proxied, in turn only methods implementing interface will get the aspects applied on pointcut matching the joinpoint.
 *